Halfway Houses in Gainesville, FL

 Gateway Community Services Inc Substance Abuse Treatment Programs - 59.9 miles from Gainesville, FL

-Gateway Community Services Inc Substance Abuse Treatment Programs is a halfway house in Jacksonville, FL, 32204 zip code.
+Gateway Community Services Inc Substance Abuse Treatment Programs is a sober living house in Jacksonville, FL, 32204 zip code.

 Address: 555 Stockton Street, Jacksonville, FL 32204 in Duval County